tddfellow/learning-hour-kube-deployment/README.md

 $ docker build -t {aws_account}.dkr.ecr.{aws_region}.amazonaws.com/{repo_name}:vX.Y.Z .
 ```

+> if you have to build for different architecture, you can add for example `--platform=linux/amd64`

 Where `{repo_name}` is the name of the ECR repository that already exists in your AWS account.

 Where `vX.Y.Z` is the version of the build.